opral/monorepo/packages/paraglide/paraglide-js/README.md

 npx @inlang/paraglide-js compile --project ./project.inlang --outdir ./src/paraglide
 ```

-If you are using Vite, you can instead use the [paraglide vite-plugin](https://github.com/opral/monorepo/tree/main/inlang/source-code/paraglide/paraglide-js-adapter-vite) to do this automatically.
+If you are using Bundler, you can use one of the [Bundler Plugins](#usage-with-a-bundler) to recompile automatically.

 ## Using Messages in Code